Glossary

 - Process:

-- Images from microscopes are fed into an instance segmentation model.
+- Microscopy images are fed into an instance segmentation model.

-- The model identifies each cell, regardless of overlapping or varying shapes.
+- The model identifies each cell, even if overlapping or irregularly shaped.

-- Segmented cells are counted and analyzed for characteristics such as size and morphology.
+- Segmented cells are counted and analyzed for size and morphology.

 - Benefits:

-- Provides quantitative data essential for research and diagnosis.
+- Provides quantitative data for research or diagnosis.

 Autonomous Driving: Pedestrian Detection